-During the year, the Company issued 18 million options to directors and management, the fair value of which has been recognised as a share based payment expense in the reporting year.
+During the year ended 30 June 2021, the Company issued 18 million options to directors and management, the fair value of which has been recognised as a share based payment expense in the reporting year.
 The options vested on grant date and expire on 30 September 2022.